Transfiguration

 Jesus represents the New Testament.
 This part of the Bible focuses on the Lord and his Church.
 The New Testament can be divided into four sections: 1) the Gospels (Matthew, Mark, Luke, and John), 2) the Book of Acts (a history of the early Church), 3) letters from Paul and other writers, and the 4) Book of Revelations.

-Together, the Old and New Testaments tells us about our life with God, as both point to Jesus, God's living Word.
+Together, the Old and New Testaments tell us about our life with God, as both point to Jesus, God's living Word.
 In Jesus, we find everything God is and everything God says to us.
 We honor the Bible as God's word because it shows us God's Eternal Word, the Christ.
 The Bible shows us where Jesus came from, why he came, and where he went.
 It tells us Jesus did all this for us.